II session 15 – 27.07.2026

 Stanisław Firlej

 solist, chamber artist, teacher.
 Cello studies under K. Kozolupov and N. Gutman at Moscow Conservatory and with A, Navarra at Academia Chigiana, Siena.
 Won performance prizes at competitions.
 Concertizes and records for Polish and foreign labels with pianist Anna Wesołowska-Firlej and as member of Chopin Trio, Rubinstein Trio and Polish Camerata of which he is founder and leader.
 Professor of Cello on the faculties of Music Academies in Łódź and Wrocław.
-Gives numerous master classes in Poland (Łańcut and Żagań), Austria (Zell am Pram) and Croatia (Hvar).
+Gives numerous masterclasses in Poland (Łańcut and Żagań), Austria (Zell am Pram) and Croatia (Hvar).

 Tomasz Strahl